The Right Post Surgery Compression Bra Can Make All The Difference To Recovery

 Regardless of the type of procedure, consistent support of surgically altered tissue is a necessary part of post-operative care following surgery on the female breast.
-But can a post surgery bra replace wound dressings?
-We say, it definitely can.
+A post surgery bra helps to support the healing process after any kind of breast surgery.

 Healing the Body, Mind and Spirit

 “When a woman has had breast surgery, she needs a ‘user friendly’ bra that is easy to put on and take off when her surgery site is still tender,” explains Amoena’s Global Product Manager for recovery care, Ulrike Rinklin.
 “As well as allowing for easy access to the surgery site and facilitating wound care, the bra should provide support, improve patient comfort and, at the same time, be aesthetically pleasing.

 In short, it has a key role to play in the healing process and how the patient feels about herself after surgery.
 Amoena works closely with both surgeons and breast-operated women to ensure that its recovery care garments reflect the latest surgical techniques and knowledge, as well as customer preferences.

 For breast reconstruction and reduction procedures, a gentle, non-constricting dressing prevents the pull of the new breast on the edges of the wound and on vessels that are essential for vascularisation.

 For breast augmentation surgery, a good support garment is also necessary for optimum positioning of the implant.

 Why Wear Compression Bra After Surgery?

 “The bra needs to be supportive.
 The correct fitting is essential.
 This reduces post-op swelling and pain.” says Paul Harris, Vice President of the British Association of Aesthetic Plastic Surgeons (BAAPS).